severalnines/docs/user-guide/mysql/overview.rst

 * **Change RPC API Token**
 	- Serves as the authentication string by ClusterControl UI to connect to CMON RPC interface.
 Each cluster has its own unique token.

-* **Find Most Advanced Node**
-    - Finds which is the most advanced node in the replication setup.
-This is very useful to determine which slaves has the most updated data before being promoted to a new master.
+* **Disable/Enable Cluster Recovery**
+	- Disable or enable cluster recovery.
+	- This feature works similarly with the automatic recovery (cluster) toggle button in the summary bar.
+However, it applies the modification permanently into CMON configuration file for persistency.

+* **Disable/Enable Node Recovery**
+	- Disable or enable node recovery.
+This feature works similarly with with the automatic recovery toggle buttons in the summary bar.
+	- This feature works similarly with the automatic recovery (node) toggle button in the summary bar.
+However, it applies the modification permanently into CMON configuration file for persistency.

+* **Schedule Maintenance Mode**
+	- Schedules a cluster-wide maintenance mode, where ClusterControl will skip raising up alarms and notifications while the mode is active.
+	- All nodes in the cluster (regardless of the role) will be marked under maintenance.
+A global banner will appear if there is an upcoming maintenance for the corresponding cluster.

 * **Delete Cluster**
-	- This action will remove the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.
+	- Removes the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.
 	- If you want to re-add the cluster, you have to use :ref:`Import Existing Server Cluster`.

 * **Deregister Cluster from UI**
 	- Unregister a database cluster from the ClusterControl UI.
 	- You can still re-register your cluster to ClusterControl at a later stage by using :ref:`UserGuide - Global Settings - Cluster Registrations`.

-* **Remove Node**
-	- Remove a managed node from the cluster.

 MySQL Standalone
 ````````````````